aosp-riscv/working-group/README.md

 This is the meta repo for the AOSP for RISC-V Project.
 General tasks and issues here.

+This project is initiated by [PLCT lab](https://github.com/plctlab), the purpose is to port Android to RISC-V platform.
+At this stage, it has been merged with [RISC-V Android Source](https://github.com/riscv-android-src) under [RISC-V International](https://riscv.org/).

 If you are interested in runnning Android on RISC-V hardware, please join us!

 The code of AOSP-RISCV is open source, and everyone is welcome to contribute.
 All repositories are in duplicate on Github and Gitee, which are mirror backups of each other.